mohe2015/projektwahl-pwa/README.md

 # Design

+Normal login flow:
+login -> get a session in form of a certificate logout / block -> invalidate session / revoke certificate

 Initial setup: ask the server to exchange your username and password for a certificate that is signed by the server for a specific period of time

 Use that certificate to ask any peer for the list of projects / users / ...